-At St Charles Primary School, we aim to promote positive mental health for every member of our staff and our pupils.
-We pursue this aim using workplace practices, universal, whole school approaches and specialised, targeted approaches aimed at vulnerable pupils.
-In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.

-By developing and implementing a practical, relevant and effective mental health policy and procedures we can promote a safe and stable environment for staff and pupils affected both directly and indirectly by mental ill health.

-This document describes the school's approach to promoting positive mental health and wellbeing.
-It is intended as guidance for all staff including non-teaching staff and governors.
+At St Charles Catholic Primary School, we aim to promote positive mental health for every member of our staff and our pupils.
+We have a supportive and caring ethos and our approach is respectful and kind, where each individual and contribution is valued.
+We endeavour to ensure that children are able to manage times of change and stress and aim to ensure that they are supported to reach their full potential or access help when they need it.
+We have a role to ensure that children learn about they can do to maintain positive health, what affects their mental health and where they can go if they need help and support.
+By developing and implementing a practical, relevant and effective mental health policy and procedures, we can promote a safe and stable environment for staff and pupils affected both directly and indirectly by poor mental health and well-being.
+This policy is intended as guidance for all staff including non-teaching staff and governors and describes the school's approach to promoting positive mental health and wellbeing.